idlrl/flare/tutorial/gft.md

 <p><img src="image/gft_overview.png" style="width:80%"></p>

 ## Step-by-step implementation
-All the code in this section is contained in a single file `<flare_root>/tutorial/examples/xworld3d_navigation.py`.
+All the code in this section, without explicitly mentioned, is contained in a single file [`xworld3d_navigation.py`](https://github.com/idlrl/flare/blob/master/tutorial/examples/xworld3d_navigation.py).
 Before start, you need to install [XWorld3D](https://github.com/PaddlePaddle/XWorld) and add it in your Python paths.

 #### Environment setup
 We first outline the main function.
 We will run 26 agents in parallel, each agent running for an enough long time until we stop it.
 The environment is configured with image sizes of 84x84 and a curriculum threshold of 0.7.
 Once an agent achieves a success rate greather than the threshold, it enters the next level with more complex maps (curriculum schedule in Appendix D).
 The map and task configurations are provided by a JSON file `walls3d.json`.
 To create XWorld3D environments, we need to provide a dictionary `dict.txt`.
 Finally, we obtain some dimension numbers for creating the agents.